HORNING

 Mooring boats at Horning Staithe |

-Wherry Albion at Horning Staithe |
+Admiring the view at Horning Staithe |

 Moored in Horning, the Southern Comfort is a double-deck paddle-steamer, purpose built for the Broads with a capacity of 100 passengers for public trips or private hire.
 The Vessel is a luxury river cruiser which runs regular trips from Horning, along the River Bure, through the village and out to Ranworth and back.
-The boat has a bar and sometimes a jazz band playing onboard!
-See their website for more details. |
+The boat has a bar and sometimes a jazz band playing onboard! |

-Southern Comfort Paddle Steamer, Tel: 01692 630262 |
+Southern Comfort Paddle Steamer |

 Boat trips from Horning |

 Picturesque Lower Street runs parallel to the river and contains some lovely shops and restaurants.
-Little has changed for years and the village looks very similar to what it did back in the 1930's (as the two photographs below show).
-Two local businesses worth pointing out are the wonderful delicatessen and the Staithe and Willow thatched restaurant overlooking the staithe - both are recommended! |
+Little has changed for years and the village looks very similar to what it did back in the 1930's. |

-Horning Lower Street today |
+Bure River Cottage Restaurant, Lower Street |

-The Galley Delicatessen in Horning |
+The Galley Delicatessen@ Horning |

-The Staithe and Willow Restaurant |
+The Staithe and Willow Tea Rooms |

 Horning has some great riverside pubs.
 The Swan Inn is a majestic building, situated on a sharp bend in the River Bure.
 The building mainly dates from the 19th century, but part is a cottage dating back to 1696.
 It has been a distinctive landmark for years and has featured in several books and films.
-A little further along Lower Street is the New Inn, which has a large riverside garden. |
+A little further along Lower Street is the New Inn, which has a large riverside garden with various enterainment for the kids! |

 Swan Inn, Horning |

-The New Inn, Horning |
+New Inn, Horning |

 The village contains a real mixture of properties, of all ages and style.
-Many have pretty riverside gardens, with plenty of flowers in summer. |
+Many back onto the river and have pretty riverside gardens, balconies overlooking the river and private moorings. |

 Horning thatched cottage |